hyperflask/flask-suspense/README.md

 When rendering, `{% suspense %}` blocks are converted to macros and replaced by a loading div at the location they have been used.

 The template is rendered in full first, without calling the suspense macros.
 It is sent back to the client.
+While the template is rendered, suspense blocks "register" themselves in the current rendering context.

-Suspense macros are then called and their results are sent back wrapped in script tags that replace the loaders.
+"Registered" suspense macros are then called and their results are sent back wrapped in script tags that replace the loaders.

+Registering macros allows us to catch the template they are defined in.
+This enables using suspense in includes as well.

 `@defer` loaders ensures that the data loading will only start when the object is called as part of the macro, at the end of the stream.